felipeembersisc/FelipeEmbersisc/README.md

 Web Developer and UX Designer
 -----------------------------

-Felipe is a JavaScript developer and UX Designer, with a passion for study new technologies and design concepts.
-He is a full-time Back-end Developer with some years of experience in Software Development.
-In spare time, he watch technology and food videos, watch series and movies with his wife and plays soccer with your friends.
+I'm a Back-end developer and UX Designer, with a passion for study new technologies and design concepts.
+I act like  a full-time Back-end developer with some years of experience in software development.
+In spare time, I watch technology and food videos, also watch series and movies with my wife and like plays soccer with your friends.

 * 🌍  I'm based in Presidente Prudente
 * ✉️  You can contact me at [felipe.embersisc@gmail.com](mailto:felipe.embersisc@gmail.com)